The origin of jerky dislocation motion in high-entropy alloys: Discussion

-Having identified the dislocation pinning points allowed us to sample their density for different binary and ternary alloys and compare those to the CoCrFeMnNi HEA.
-Neither Co nor Cr lead to a substantially shift the \(F_\mathrm{GSF}\) distribution when added to Ni.
-Only the addition of both leads to a pronounced increase in pinning point density and strength.
-Further addition of Fe and Mn leads to no relevant shift in the \(F_\mathrm{crit}\) spectrum and therefore only decreases the pinning point density.
-The strengthening predicted based on this pinning point analysis (strength increases from NiCo and NiCr to NiCoCr) is confirmed from our single dislocation shear simulations.
-These findings are in line with experimental observations, where NiCoCr consistently shows higher hardness~\cite{Wu2014a} and tensile yield strength~\cite{Wu2014,Slone2019} compared to other alloys from the same family.
+The identification of dislocation pinning points allows us to sample their density for different binary and ternary alloys and compare those to the CoCrFeMnNi HEA.
+As shown in Fig.~\ref{fig4}a, neither Co nor Cr alone leads to a substantial shift in the \Fp{} distribution when added to Ni.
+Only the addition of both gives rise to a pronounced increase in pinning point density and strength.
+Further addition of Fe and Mn leads to no relevant changes in the \Fp{} spectrum and therefore only decreases the density of strong pinning points.
+The intuitive trends expected from the densities of strong pinning points, i.e., increasing resistance against dislocation glide and reduced mobility as the fraction of strong pinning points in a material increases are confirmed by our single dislocation shear simulations.
+Even though this is by no means a solid solution strengthening model, one might naively assume that an increased resistance against the onset of dislocation glide corresponds to an increase in the strength of a material.
+Under this assumption, our findings would be in line with experimental observations, where CoCrNi consistently shows higher hardness\cite{Wu2014} and tensile yield strength\cite{Wu2014a,Slone2019} compared to other alloys from the same family, including the \num{5} component CoCrFeMnNi Cantor alloy.
+Additional simulations show that Ni is not even a necessary constituent, as a FCC random solid solution of CoCr has an even higher dislocation pinning than CoCrNi.
+This is in agreement with established literature, where FCC Co\(_{63}\)Cr\(_{29}\) alloys are commonly used in dental prosthetics due to their high yield strength and work hardening\cite{AlJabbari2014}.

-We find that the SRO created in the CoCrFeMnNi samples neither influences the SFE landscape nor the forces required for dislocation glide.
-This is in agreement with a recent study on the CoFeNiTi model HEA~\cite{Antillon2020}, where it is found that chemical ordering leads to a strength increase due to the formation of energetically favorable bonds, while simultaneously decreasing the misfit volume of the different elements.
-Following the solid solution strengthening model this change in the misfit volume leads to a decrease in strength.
-Pasianot and Farkas find that these two effects compensate for edge dislocations which offers an explanation for the constant strength observed in Fig~\ref{fig:pinning_points}.

-Dislocation waviness observed by Li~\textit{et al.}~\cite{Li2019d} was attributed to differences in the Co-Cr bond count (measured in the form of the Warren-Cowley SRO parameter).
-This is in agreement with our results where we find the strong interaction of Co and Cr.
-Note that their results are obtained at higher temperatures of \SI{300}{\kelvin} where thermally activated dislocation glide plays a substantial roll.

-To address the open question regarding the single dislocation type studied here can represent other dislocation types, we refer to recent study of pure edge, pure screw and a \SI{60}{\degree} mixed dislocation in a model FCC HEA.
-Here it was shown that edge and mixed dislocation are more wavy compared to the screw dislocation.
-It is found that while the edge dislocation shows the widest partial dislocation separation, the Peierls stress is comparable (\SIrange{100}{150}{\mega\pascal} mixed dislocation, \SIrange{125}{150}{\mega\pascal} for edge and screw dislocation) in all three cases~\cite{Pasianot2020}.
-Therefore, the study of an edge dislocation can be seen as representative in the context of our study.